Confession: I used to hate looking at this picture.

 It’s one thing to jump out of a plane on your own terms.
 It’s entirely another to be shoved out the door!

-But the truth is that either way, you’ll learn something profound about yourself.
+Truth is, either way, you’ll learn something profound about yourself.

 You’ll realize how strong you are.